Scuba Diving International

 Scuba Diving International (SDI) is a Scuba training and certification agency.
 It is the recreational arm of Technical Diving International, a technical diver training organization.

-SDI is a member of the United States RSTC, the RSTC Canada and the RSTC Europe.
+SDI is a member of the United States RSTC, RSTC Canada and RSTC Europe.

 History

 SCUBA Diving International, launched in 1998 or 1999, is the sister organization of Technical Diving International.
 SDI was created by dive professionals from the technical diving field.
 This gives the organization the perspective of teaching recreational diving through the lens of experienced technical diving.

 SDI's philosophy is to improve recreational scuba diving training, enhancing older diving practices by incorporating new diving technology and emphasizing safety.
 The curriculum is set up to take divers from the beginner level to instructor level and structures its courses around a logged dive and specialty course approach.
 Divers who progress through SDI's recreational diving courses are then in a position to advance to technical diving with the courses offered by Technical Diving International.